 - How likely that the two of you can sustain this relationship in the long run

 Because infatuation is often characterized as romantic feelings that are somehow negative.
-If you're infatuated or crushing on someone you're mainly interested in having sex with them to cure you of these romantic notions.
+If you're infatuated or crushing on someone you're mainly interested in a physical relationship with them.
 You may even realize that you have nothing in common besides a one-sided attraction.
 Infatuation general has less to do with the actual person we are crushing on and more to with idealizing version of a personalized fantasy.
 You will likely find that during infatuation you are seeking attention and contact with your crush in order to meet unmet emotional needs.
-Talking to a licensed therapist can help to build self-awareness so that you can more readily recognize your own emotional needs so that you are able to meet them in healthy ways.
+Talking to a therapist can help to build self-awareness so that you can more readily recognize your own emotional needs so that you are able to meet them in healthy ways.

 Once you meet the other person you may even see that they're not the person you thought they were.
 We tend to idealize people according to what we want and what we crave in our own lives.
 It's safe to say then that most people who "crush", regardless of age, are projecting to some extent.
 Sometimes we may find ourselves "in love" with an idea rather than the reality of who a person is.
 Before we really get to know someone, we can fall for who we want someone to be or an image of them instead of who they actually are.
 Getting caught up in that image in infatuation can keep us from really getting to know who the person actually is.
 When we have a crush on someone we are more focused on what this person or relationship will do for us with less emphasis on a more balanced give and take.
 Someone who is infatuated with another person sees an image of a person rather than the totality of all that they are, a person with strengths and weaknesses.

 Love, on the other hand, is characterized by a deep caring about another person, an unselfish type of love.
 You support the other person, you work together to solve problems, and you stand by this person in good times or bad.
 When love is involved you see both the positive qualities you partner may have but also their weakness.
-You don't see an image but rather all of who they are.
-Some may even argue that you cant really love someone until you get to know them on a deeper level.
+You don't see a one-sided image of them, but all of who they are.
 Love is not only a feeling but a behavior.
 True love requires patience and sacrifice.
 Even in the happiest and healthiest relationships, the exciting and exhilarating feelings that accompany a crush are not always present.
 What remains present, however, is the commitment, care, and dedication in the relationship.